-This bill proposes to amend Arizona Revised Statutes by adding a new section that regulates the sale and advertising of digital goods.
+This bill proposes to amend Arizona Revised Statutes Title 44, Chapter 10, Article 5 by adding Section 44-1584, which establishes new regulations for the sale and advertising of digital goods.
 Under the new law, it would be unlawful for sellers to use terms like "buy" or "purchase" in a way that implies unrestricted ownership of digital goods unless they provide clear information about the licensing terms and conditions at the time of the transaction.
-Sellers would be required to obtain affirmative acknowledgment from purchasers regarding the nature of the license and any potential revocation of access.
-Additionally, sellers must provide a clear statement that purchasing a digital good is merely acquiring a license, along with a method to access the full terms and conditions.
+This includes providing a complete list of restrictions, a notice about potential revocation of access, and obtaining affirmative acknowledgment from the purchaser regarding these terms.
+Additionally, sellers must provide a clear statement that purchasing a digital good is a license, along with a method to access the full terms and conditions.

 The bill also outlines specific exceptions to these requirements, such as for subscription services, digital goods offered without monetary consideration, and blockchain-based assets.
-Violations of this section would be considered unlawful practices, subjecting offenders to civil penalties and allowing aggrieved purchasers to seek damages.
-The act is titled the "Making Internet Non-ownership Understandable for Streaming Act" or the "MINUS ACT."
+Violations of this section would be considered unlawful practices, subjecting offenders to civil penalties and allowing aggrieved purchasers to seek damages through civil action.
+The act is referred to as the "Making Internet Non-ownership Understandable for Streaming Act" or the "MINUS ACT."

 Statutes affected: Introduced Version: 44-1584